Jump to:

 Weatherwise, early June is pleasant in Istanbul.
 High temperatures are in the mid to upper 70sF (22-24C) and then fall to the lower 60s (15-17 C) during night time.

-To view a draft of this year’s program, please click here.
+To view this year’s program, please click here.

 NOTE: Proposals for participation are no longer accepted (the deadline was January 15, 2024).
 Accepted works (projects, papers, and workshops) are now being finalized for e-publication and presentation.
 We expect that the selected works will elicit a vibrant interdisciplinary dialogue among teachers, artists, scholars, designers, theoreticians, and practitioners.
 Topics of particular interest will include: the interplay of tradition and technology, as architects harness digital means to reinterpret historic architecture; the confluence of cultures and their influence on architectural identity, especially as seen in the melting pot of Istanbul; the profound spiritual undertones in architectural design, inspired by traditions like Sufism and Orthodox Christianity; and finally, the nuances of architectural restoration and reuse emphasizing sustainable transformation and reimagining of sacred spaces.
 Join us in this exploration and contribute to shaping the architectural discourse for the future bridging tradition and innovation.
 For more on the theme, see “Resonance of the Past, Spirit of the Future: Exploring transcendent unity in a world of multiplicity.”